Quail Creek Lakeside Trail

 View southeast showing typical trail on the Quail

 Connector.
-These photos and GPS track January 1, 2017 by Bruce.
+First photos and GPS track January 1, 2017 by Bruce, updated

 Lakeside.
 It lies in white clay badlands of the Moenkopi formation,